apache/maven-site/src/site/markdown/maven-logging.md

 ## Changing the SLF4J implementation

-If you want use a different logging implementation it is simply a matter of removing the slf4j-simple JAR from <code>lib</code> directory and replacing it with one of the alternative implementations, like [Log4j2][3] or [Logback][4].
+If you want use a different logging implementation it is simply a matter of removing the slf4j-simple JAR from `lib` directory and replacing it with one of the alternative implementations, like [Log4j2][3] or [Logback][4].

 [1]: http://slf4j.org
 [2]: http://www.slf4j.org/apidocs/org/slf4j/impl/SimpleLogger.html